One of my several mentors, Dr. Sandra Shulman, told me to never let a professional license lapse.

 The LPCC is by far the more robust and portable license in this country.
 You want to have it.
 I know it costs money.
 Been there.

-As CACREP creeps into some states, you do not ever, NEVER, nunca want to find yourself moving to another state carrying only your LPAT, if you can possibly help it.
-Only five states license Art Therapists as Art Therapists.
+There still are not many states that license Art Therapists as Art Therapists.
 You have a much better chance (it is not a guarantee by any means) of getting licensed elsewhere if you are already licensed SOMEwhere, and “Licensed Counselor” title is going to carry more weight in states that do not recognize Art Therapy as a unique and license-able discipline.

 Ask Sandra Shulman…